Examples

 from pyssian import GaussianInFile

-initial_theory_file = 'InitialTheory.in'
+initial_theory_file = 'InitialTheory.com'

-initial_geometry_file = 'InitialGeometry.in'
+initial_geometry_file = 'InitialGeometry.com'

-output_file = 'Output.in'
+output_file = 'generated.com'

 with GaussianInFile(initial_theory_file) as theory_file: